itom-project/plugins/niDAQmx/docs/niDAQmx.rst

 Known Issues
 ============

-- Digital and Counter tasks, channels, etc are not implemented yet.
+- Counter tasks are not implemented yet.

-- After the analog input task is done and the data read, the task is erased from the memory.
-So it´s not possible to start that task again.
-The task must be recreated using plugin.setParam("aiTaskParams", "20000,100,0").

 Changelog
 =========